 - Starting_Position (optional): If you want to specify the starting point (starting index position), then Please specify the value here.
 If you omit this parameter, the function considers Zero as a starting position.

-- Ending_Position (optional): If you want to specify the endpoint (Ending index position) then, Please specify the value here.
-If you Omit this parameter, the find Function consider the highest number.
+- Ending_Position (optional): If you want to specify the endpoint (Ending index position), then Please specify the value here.
+If you Omit this parameter, the find Function considers the highest number.

 How to find a substring in a string in Python?

-The following set of examples help you understand the find string.
+The following set of examples helps you understand the find string.

-The first statement Str2 discovers all occurrence of a substring ‘abc’ inside the Str1 using the find Method and prints the output
+In the first statement, Str2 discovers all occurrences of a substring ‘abc’ inside the Str1 using the find Method and prints the output.

 If the function does not discover the specified substring inside the Str1, it returns -1.
 We used Str4 to explain this.

 The Python string find function allows us to use the Starting index position of the substring.
-By specifying the starting index position as 12 in Str5, we can increase performance.
+We can increase performance by specifying the starting index position as 12 in Str5.